mikeraynham/wildaboutpilates/classes.md

 Taster session

 : First session £8.50 with no obligation.
-At Wild about Pilates we want people to come and see what it’s all about.
+At Wild About Pilates we want people to come and see what it’s all about.

 Block bookings

 : The classes are £8.50 per session and run in blocks of 6 which are to be paid in full in advance.
+Block-bookings take priority over ad-hoc bookings, and your place will be reserved.

+Ad-hoc sessions

+: Ad-hoc classes are £10 per session and subject to availability.
+Booking is essential.
+Please text me or email and I will get back to you to confirm your place.

 Refer a friend

 : If you refer a friend into one of the classes (it doesn't have to be the same class that you attend), and they sign up to a block of 6, the referrer gets a free session in their next block.

-Ad-hoc sessions

-: Ad-hoc sessions are £10, and booking is essential.
-Please text me or email and I will get back to you to confirm your place.

 ### One-to-one sessions

 There is a £5 discount for class attendees.

-60 minute initial assessment: £50
+60-minute initial assessment: £50

 : This includes an assessment of your posture, spinal range of movement and muscle length and function.
 You will learn the Pilates key elements and how to engage your centre.
 I will teach you some of the main Pilates exercises, and you will be provided with 3 exercises which are tailored specifically to help you, which you can practice independently in your own time.